sauvc/rulebook/rulebook.md

 ### Safety

 - AUVs must not leak and pollute the pool.
 - AUVs must be designed and manufactured as to pose no danger of any kind to anyone or anything at the venue.
+This includes making sure that thrusters/propeller blades are shrouded.
 - AUVs **must have a kill switch** that turns off the vehicle including thrusters, or any other population mechanism.
 - The kill switch must be **easily accessible** to a diver.
 This must be marked in bright color.
 - Pressure of any compressed gas used must not exceed **6 bars**.